Ayoob7/liquid-environments/README.md

 # Real-time Rendering of Liquid Environments

-This project was developed for my Bachelor's thesis.
-A live demo of the application is available [here](https://rokcej.github.io/).
+This project was developed during my time as a visiting student researcher at King Abdullah University of Science and Technology.
+A live demo of the application is available [here](https://ayoob7.github.io/liquid-environments/).

 ## Abstract